BlockDevsUnited/l-earn/Lessons/Español/Aprende_y_Gana/CryptoCurrencies/Ethereum/xDaiChain/Lección1: Básicos de xDai.md

-# Lesson 2 - xDai
+# Lección 1 - xDai

 ## Resultados de aprendizaje
 - [1.
 Teoría](#1.-Teoría)